Are You Smarter than a 5th Grader?: Gameplay

 Each game is played by a single contestant, who earns money incrementally, based on a payout ladder, by answering simple trivia questions, with the game themed as a school quiz.
-The following description of the show, is based primarily on the U.S. version, of Are You Smarter than a 5th Grader?, though the general format applies to all international versions.
+The following description of the show is based primarily on the American version, of Are You Smarter than a 5th Grader?, though the general format applies to all international versions.

-The game relies on the premise, that an adult would not know the information, generally, taught in elementary grade school, because it is rarely used in adult life, by the type of person chosen to be a contestant.
+The game relies on the premise that an adult would not know the information generally taught in elementary school because it is rarely used in adult life by the type of person chosen to be a contestant.
 Therefore, the show is essentially a test to see how much an adult has retained since graduating elementary school.
 The show also derives its humor by occasionally displaying the contestant's educational attainment, implying that in spite of that, they struggle to answer some questions.

 The contestant is presented and chooses from a set of subjects and grade level question topics in any order they like, usually ten in most versions, with one or two subjects for each grade level.
 Each question is presented as either a multiple choice question of three answers, a true-or-false question, or a short-answered question, in which a contestant must answer it correctly in order to progress on to the next question.
-Throughout the game, the contestant can choose to "drop out of school" and leave with the current accumulated winnings won up to that point.
-If the contestant gets it incorrect, unless the student has the correct answer via a "Save" (see below), he or she "flunk out" and the contestant leaves the game either with nothing or the amount of money from the last threshold level they passed (in the Taiwanese version, the contestant's winnings are cut by half instead, as the version neither have a guaranteed sum not have an option to leave the game).
+Throughout the game, the contestant can choose to walk away, or in this case, "drop out of school," and leave with the current accumulated winnings up to that point.
+If the contestant gets a question wrong, unless the student has the correct answer via a "Save" (see below), he or she "flunks out" and the contestant leaves the game either with nothing or the amount of money from the last threshold level they passed.

 During the game, the contestant also chooses one of the five students from the classroom who will assist the contestant on two questions.
 The contestant is also presented with two "cheats" and a "save" that may only be used once throughout a game to help them on their way: